mertd/shovel-data/Readme.md

 A script that checks out all supported [scoop](https://scoop.sh/) buckets and collects the manifests in one searchable json file.

-Use [Shovel](https://shovel.sh) to access the search.

 ## Motivation

-This is the prework for the [Shovel](https://shovel.sh) SPA that allows to search for scoop apps without having to run a server.
+This is the prework for the [Shovel](https://github.com/mertd/shovel) SPA that allows to search for scoop apps without having to run a server.
 Also, I wanted to try out Go.

 ## Run